Sustainable Development Goals and Lebanon: Sustainable Development Prioritized Goals

 Lebanon has always faced different challenges in terms of creating a clear vision plan that would develop and advance policy to improve the SDG implementation strategy.
-However, there are developmental attempts by The United Nations Global Compact to lead impactful initiatives to integrate best SDG practices on terms of advancing the private sector bto meet up with 2030 Agenda expectations.
+However, there are developmental attempts by the United Nations Global Compact to lead impactful initiatives to integrate best SDG practices on terms of advancing the private sector to meet up with 2030 Agenda expectations.

 Lebanese Contributions to SDG Agenda

 Lebanon has been a lively participant in the process associated with the SDGs.
 Initially, it contributed to the report back presented in the UN Conference on Sustainable Development.
 Lebanon has also been part of the national consultations to produce inputs during the formulation of the SDGs, and so participated within the summits referring to sustainable development and therefore the SDGs.
 Lebanon endorsed the 2030 Agenda for Sustainable Development and also the SDGs in September 2015.

 In 2015, there was a global call to advance leadership attention on poverty, inequality, and the climate change crisis.
 For this to happen, on 25 September 2015 world leaders assembled at the United Nations headquarters in New York, to adopt the 2030 Agenda for Sustainable Development replacing MDGs.

 In this 2030 Agenda, 17 new Sustainable Development Goals (SDGs) were listed to act as a guided path for the upcoming 15 years to make the world a better place for anyone, anywhere.

-Lebanon’s showed a complex performance indicator regarding MDGs.
-Hence, Lebanon has been a target for development challenges on all levels, social economical, and environmental.
+Lebanon's showed a complex performance indicator regarding MDGs.
+Hence, Lebanon has been a target for development challenges on all levels, social, economical, and environmental.
 The Syrian crisis increased the severity of the challenges.

-There was no actual improvement on the level of bringing to light the need for a national developmental strategy to enhance SDG status in Lebanon all way through 2016.
-Adding to this, the originally found issue linked to the Syrian crisis impact on the wellbeing of the country prevented further infrastructure advancement.
+There was no actual improvement on the level of bringing to light the need for a national developmental strategy to enhance SDG status in Lebanon all the way through 2016.
+Adding to this, the originally found issue linked to the Syrian crisis impact on the well-being of the country prevented further infrastructure advancement.